── Attaching packages ─────────────────────────────────────── tidyverse 1.3.1 ──

 Another option is the use ggplot

-’s facet_grid
+’s

-function to generate multiple plots in a grid. facet_wrap(. ~ universe)
+function to generate multiple plots in a grid.

-generates individual plots for each universe.
+generates individual plots for

-branched %>%
+branched |>

 ggplot(mapping = aes(x = skin_tone)) +

-geom_histogram(position = 'dodge', bins = 21) +
+geom_histogram(position = "dodge", bins = 21) +

-labs(title = 'Histogram of player skin tones for each option.',
+labs(title = "Histogram of player skin tones for each option.",

 facet_wrap(